Angular bispectrum of matter number counts in cosmic structures: Comparison with simulation

 \section{Comparison with simulation}

-To test our implementation of Eq.~\eqref{eq:fullbl}, we compare our analytical calculation with the bispectrum measurements on the simulations that have been performed in Ref.~\cite{Montandon:2022ulz}.
-We have ten paired light cones (see Ref.~\cite{Angulo:2016hjd} for more details on the pairing method) that were simulated with relativistic dynamics and ten paired light cones that were simulated with Newtonian dynamics.
+To test our implementation of Eq.\,\eqref{eq:fullbl}, we compare our analytical calculation with the bispectrum measurements on the simulations that have been performed by~\cite{Montandon:2022ulz}.
+For this we have access to ten paired light cones~\cite[see][]{Angulo:2016hjd} for more details on the pairing method) that were simulated with relativistic dynamics and including radiation perturbations and ten paired light cones that were simulated with Newtonian dynamics.
 In addition, we rerun the ray-tracing algorithm setting the metric potential $\phi$ (henceforth called `the potential') to zero.
 This way, the final bispectrum measurements on these light cones will be clean of any geometric effects due to the potential, in particular lensing terms and integrated Sachs-Wolfe effects which we do not compute in our analytical treatment.
-However, setting $\phi=0$, we also miss second-order gravitational redshifts and quadratic terms coupling the linear potential, such as the last three terms of Eq.~\eqref{eqs:pot_terms}.
-However, we find that ignoring such contributions plays a subdominant role in investigating GR and radiation effects.
+However, setting $\phi=0$, we also miss second-order gravitational redshifts and quadratic terms coupling the linear potential, such as the last three terms of Eq.\,\eqref{eqs:pot_terms}.
+Even though neglecting these contributions plays a subdominant role in the investigation of GR and radiation effects, we omit them in the theoretical computation for consistency with the simulation setup.

+Since relativistic effects play only a subdominant role compared to Newtonian contributions, the total bispectrum can be compared with both Newtonian and relativistic simulations.
+For this we choose to compare the sum of all terms in Eq.\,\eqref{eq:fullbl}, excluding the last three potential terms, with the bispectrum measured in the relativistic simulations.
+Regarding the relativistic effects, \cite{Montandon:2022ulz} estimated the relativistic contribution by subtracting the bispectrum measured in relativistic simulations from that measured in Newtonian simulations.
+As we will discuss in more detail, these measurements cannot be reduced to a ``pure'' dynamical relativistic effects.

-For a proper comparison between the simulation measurements and the theory computed in this paper, we still miss two mandatory steps for the estimation of the bispectrum with the binned bispectrum estimator \cite{Bucher:2015ura}: binning and smoothing.
+For a proper comparison between the simulation measurements and the theory computed in this paper, we still miss two mandatory steps for the estimation of the bispectrum with the binned bispectrum estimator \citep{Bucher:2015ura}: binning and smoothing.
 First, the binning consists of averaging the bispectrum for close triangle configurations to increase the signal-to-noise ratio.
-This estimator computes the binned averaged angular bispectrum which can be expressed as a function of the reduced bispectrum as (see eq.~\ref{eq:angleaverage})
+This estimator computes the binned averaged angular bispectrum which can be expressed as a function of the reduced bispectrum as (see eq.\,\ref{eq:angleaverage})

 Here, we have defined $i_1$, $i_2$, and $i_3$, which label the bins, $\Xi_{i_1i_2i_3}$ the number of triangles in a given bin and $\ell_{\rm min}$ and $\ell_{\rm max}$, which delimit the considered bin.
 Second, to increase the signal-to-noise ratio even more to have a good detection of the tiny relativistic effects, we convolve the bispectrum with a Gaussian